-Please read on below to learn what ringworm is, where does it come from and what precautions/preventative measures to use.
+Please read on to learn about ringworm on dogs and other pets, where it comes from and what precautions/preventative measures to use.

-Ringworm: It’s one of the most common skin conditions affecting pets of all shapes and sizes, from horses and show cattle to dogs and cats.
+What is Ringworm?
+It’s one of the most common fungal skin conditions affecting pets of all shapes and sizes, from horses and show cattle to dogs and cats.
 Named for the characteristic circular pattern of hair loss that’s the hallmark of this infection, ringworm’s symptoms make it an easy problem to identify, but it’s always a good idea to consult your veterinarian for a definitive diagnosis.

 Despite its name, ringworm has nothing at all to do with worms, but rather with an insidious fungus that hides in the dark, moist areas under saddle pads, cinches, or collars.
-Ringworm in dogs, cats and any other pet is extremely contagious and can be easily transmitted from animal to animal, or even animal to human, through infected grooming supplies, tack, or skin-to-skin contact.
+Ringworm in dogs, cats and any other pet is extremely contagious and can be easily transmitted from animal to animal, or even animal to human, through infected grooming supplies, tack, or even skin-to-skin contact.
 Due to its contagious nature, treatment of your pet's entire environment is vitally important to success.